experientator/permix/paper/paper.md

 - **Geometric Stability Factor Calculation**: Automatically calculates the Goldschmidt tolerance factor (t) and octahedral factor (μ) for mixed-ion systems, providing a rapid check for structural stability.

 ### Architecture and Availability
 The software is architected with a modular design that separates core logic (`business_logic`) from the user interface (`ui`), ensuring maintainability and extensibility.
-PerMix is implemented in pure Python, leveraging established libraries like NumPy and Pandas, and is available under the [TODO: ВСТАВЬТЕ НАЗВАНИЕ ЛИЦЕНЗИИ, e.g., MIT] license.
-The source code, comprehensive documentation, and installation instructions are hosted on GitHub at [TODO: ВСТАВЬТЕ ССЫЛКУ НА РЕПОЗИТОРИЙ].
+PerMix is implemented in pure Python, leveraging established libraries like NumPy and Pandas, and is available under the MIT license.
+The source code, comprehensive documentation, and installation instructions are hosted on GitHub at [https://github.com/experientator/permix/tree/main].

 ## Acknowledgements